The Cohomology of the Mod 4 Braid Group: Introduction

 \end{theorem} In the construction of Theorem \ref{def of cocycle} we give a presentation for $\mathcal{Z}_{n}$ with relations in Table \ref{Relations of Z}.
 Furthermore, considering Artin's original presentation for the braid group given by:

 our presentation for $\mathcal{Z}_{n}$ yields a normal generating set for $PB_{n}^{2}$ as a subgroup of $B_{n}$.
-Since Brendle and Margalit proved $PB_{n}^{2}=B_{n}[4]$, we get a normal generating set for $B_{n}[4]$ in Theorem \ref{normal gen set for B_{n}} \begin{theorem} {normal gen set for B_{n}} For all $n\geq 1$, $B_{n}[4]$ is normally generated as a subgroup of the braid group by elements of the form: \begin{enumerate} \item $[b_{i}^{2},b_{i+1}^{2}]$ for all $1\leq i\leq n-1$. \item $[b_{i,i+2}^{2},b_{i+1,i+3}^{2}]$ for all $1\leq i\leq n-4$ \item $b_{i}^{4}$ for all $1\leq i\leq n-1$ \end{enumerate} \end{theorem} \paragraph{Outline} This paper will begin with preliminaries which will help with constructing group presentations, group cohomology, and braid/symmetric groups.
+Since Brendle and Margalit proved $PB_{n}^{2}=B_{n}[4]$, we get a normal generating set for $B_{n}[4]$ in Theorem \ref{normal gen set for B_{n}}.
+To simplify notation in the statement of Theorem \ref{normal gen set for B_{n}}, let $b_{i,j}$ be the conjugation of $b_{j-1}$ by $b_{i}b_{i+1}\cdots b_{j-2}$. \begin{theorem} {normal gen set for B_{n}} For all $n\geq 1$, $B_{n}[4]$ is normally generated as a subgroup of the braid group by elements of the form: \begin{enumerate} \item $[b_{i}^{2},b_{i+1}^{2}]$ for all $1\leq i\leq n-1$. \item $[b_{i,i+2}^{2},b_{i+1,i+3}^{2}]$ for all $1\leq i\leq n-3$ \item $b_{i}^{4}$ for all $1\leq i\leq n-1$ \end{enumerate} \end{theorem} \paragraph{Outline} This paper will begin with preliminaries which will help with constructing group presentations, group cohomology, and braid/symmetric groups.
 In section 3 we build a truncated resolution for the chain complex corresponding to the universal cover of a $\mathcal{K}(S_{n},1)$ space and define the maps needed to construct a 2-cocycle using this resolution.
 Then in section 4 we construct a representative for the cohomology class $[\phi]\in H^{2}(S_{n};\mathbb{Z}^{n\choose 2})$ and compute the order of this element.
 In section 5 we prove $\kappa$ is determined by $\phi$, finishing the proof of Theorems \ref{main theorem} and \ref{def of cocycle}.
 The proof of Theorem \ref{normal gen set for B_{n}} is finished at the end of the paper with an explanation of the difficulties which arise in finding a finite generating set for $B_{n}[4]$.